-(Prompt with ideas as needed, taking inspiration from the case studies: being able to use social media, being good at art, poetry, debating or writing, experience in public speaking, building communities or making videos, etc. Encourage the group to help each other recognise their skills too - sometimes it's easier for other people to see your strengths than to see them yourself!)
+(If needed, prompt them with ideas, taking inspiration from the case studies: being good at art, poetry, debating, writing, making videos or using social media, experience in public speaking or building and organisisng groups/ communities, etc. Encourage the group to help each other recognise their skills too - sometimes it's easier for other people to see your strengths than to see them yourself!)